 - a classic mistake consists, in teams where the Agile approach is confined to the development team or adopted after a non-Agile requirements phase, to start from a requirements document in narrative format and derive user stories directly based on its structure: for instance one story for each section of the document

-- the level of detail corresponding to a user story is not constant, it evolves over time as a function of the “planning horizon”; for instance a user story which is scheduled for the next iteration should be better understood than one which will not be implemented until the next release
+- the level of detail corresponding to a user story is not constant, it evolves over time as a function of the “planning horizon”; for instance, a user story that is scheduled for the next iteration should be better understood than one which will not be implemented until the next release

 - a user story is not a Use Case; although it is often useful to compare and contrast the two notions, they are not equivalent and do not admit a one-to-one mapping

 - a user story does not in general correspond to a technical or user interface component: even though it may sometimes be a useful shortcut to talk about e.g. “the search dialog story”, screens, dialog boxes, and buttons are not user stories

 For most Agile teams user stories are the main vehicle of incremental software delivery, and offer the following benefits:

 - mitigating the risks of delayed feedback, all the more so